Herman Kahan

 Herman Kahan (born Chaim Hersh Kahan; 15 February 1926 – 13 February 2020) was a Romanian-born Norwegian businessman, rabbi, author, and Holocaust survivor.

 Early life

-Kahan was born into an Hasidic Jewish family in Sighet, Romania.
+Kahan was born into a Hasidic Jewish family in Sighet, Romania.
 Elie Wiesel was among his childhood friends.

 World War II and concentration camps

 During World War II, when Northern Transylvania was part of Kingdom of Hungary (see Second Vienna Award), Kahan and two siblings were able to obtain "Aryan papers" in Budapest.
 After getting reports from his father in Sighet that Jews in the city were gathered into ghettos, he returned home to provide food.

 In 1944, Kahan was deported to the Auschwitz concentration camp with his father, mother, and a sister.
 After arriving in the camp, his mother and sister were murdered in the gas chambers; Kahan and his father were selected as workers.
 After a couple of weeks, they were transported to the Wolfsberg camp near Breslau, and later to the Mauthausen-Gusen concentration camp and Ebensee concentration camp.
 Kahan experienced torture in all three camps; his father was also tortured.
 At the end of his time at Ebensee, Kahan lost consciousness and was thrown into a pile of corpses.
 American forces liberated the camp the same day, and while transporting the corpses to a mass grave, one of the American soldiers saw Kahan's hand move and pulled him out of the pile.
 Kahan's father died 10 days after liberation.